MicrosoftDocs/mixed-reality/mixed-reality-docs/understanding-performance-for-mixed-reality.md

 ## How to analyze your application

 There are many tools that allow you to understand the performance profile of your mixed reality application.
-These will enable you find where and why you have bottlenecks so you can address them.
+These will enable you to find where and why you have bottlenecks, so you can address them.

 Below are some common tools to gain deep profiling information for your application:
 - [Intel Graphics Performance Analyzers](https://software.intel.com/gpa)